-9.2.3 EtherTypes for prototype and vendor-specific protocol development a) Two EtherType values, known as the Local Experimental EtherTypes, as specified in 9.2.4, assigned, as the name implies, for experimental use within a local area b) A single EtherType value, known as the OUI Extended EtherType, as specified in 9.2.5, assigned for the identification of vendor-specific protocols
+9.2.3 EtherTypes for prototype and vendor-specific protocol development a) Two EtherType values, known as the Local Experimental EtherTypes, as specified in 9.2.4, assigned, as the name implies, for experimental use within a local area

 The EtherType identifier space is a finite resource.
 The vendor-specific protocol identifier is a means whereby protocol developers may assign permanent protocol identifier values without consuming type values from this limited resource.
 This can be useful for prototype, experimental, and private/proprietary protocols to be developed without impacting the rest of the EtherType namespace.